MaximeZind/modal_library/README.md

 - `modalBackgroundColor`: The background color of the modal.
 - `iconColor`: The color of the close icon.
 - `hoveredIconBackgroundColor`: The background color of the close icon on hover.
+- `modalBackground`: The background color behind the modal (light or dark).